 Access File Load

 Once the data has been successfully extracted from the file, the contents of the in-memory tables is loaded into the Access file.
 Since the in-memory tables are based entirely on the Access file itself, there should be relatively few problems at this stage.
 In the case that problems do occur (most likely as a result of the target access file being open somewhere) this portion of the program should be robustly coded so that all the processed data is not lost in case of error.
 When an error occurs it should be noted in the error log and the user should be given the option to correct any problems with the Access file and attempt to load the data in again.
 Allowing for multiple attempts at data load can be conveyed with a renaming of the ‘Execute’ button on the interface.

+Should load into an empty file.
+Add a routine to clear the access database if it contains records.

+Elements specified in the XML must be in the Access database.

 Description of Screen Form or Page